 To make the gnocchi dough, we'll start by preparing the vegetables.
 Cut the pumpkin in half and bake for 30 minutes in an oven at 180ºC / 360ºF.

 Scoop out the pumpkin, discarding the seeds.
 Add this to a blender along with the orange juice, cooked sweet potato, sage, thyme, and salt, and puree until smooth.
 Transfer this mixture to a bowl.

 Add 2 cups of buckwheat flour and mix well with your hands.
 Do not knead the dough like bread.

 The dough should not be very sticky, add flour as necessary and mix gently.

 While shaping into a thin log, keep adding a little flour at a time until you can get a soft dough that will be rollable.
 You want the dough to be fluffy and pliable enough to shape into a large log, but not too firm and elastic like pasta or bread dough.

-Before you start making the gnocchi, boil water in a large pot, add enough salt to it so that the water tastes like seawater.
+Before you start making the gnocchi, boil water in a large pot and add enough salt to it to taste like seawater and a teaspoon of olive oil.
 Let this simmer while you make the gnocchi dumplings.